Career TipsApr 12, 2025· 7 min read· Updated Jul 7, 2026

 How much to ask for

 A good counter is 10 to 15 percent above the offer if the offer came in below market.
-If the offer is already at the top of the range, aim for 5 to 8 percent, then shift focus to other perks.
-Don't lowball yourself with a 2 percent counter — that signals you're not confident in your ask.
+If it's already at the top of the range, aim for 5 to 8 percent, then shift focus to other perks.
+I'd argue that lowballing yourself with a 2 percent counter is worse than not negotiating.
+It signals you're not confident in your ask.

 Word-for-word scripts that don't sound awkward